 - In addition to forwarding individual mail accounts, you can also forward all email from one domain to another using the Domain Forwarder feature in this section.
 You can also access the Default Address page if you want all emails sent to any unspecified email addresses on your domain to be sent to a particular destination, or to a “black hole”.

 Congratulations!
-Now you know how to set up an email address in cPanel.
+Now you know how to create an email address in cPanel.